When Good Enough is Better

 The Perfection Trap

-Six months later, I realized the cost:
+Then I realized the cost:

-• Six months of lost income from not taking client work
+• Six months of lost client income

-• Six months of missed networking opportunities
+• Six months of missed connections

-• Six months of not building new skills
+• Six months of no new skills

-• Six months of not shipping anything else
+• Six months of shipping nothing else

-Good Enough is Not Lazy
+Good Enough Isn't Lazy

 Good enough means:

-• Solving the core problem effectively
+• Solving the core problem well

-• Meeting user needs without unnecessary complexity
+• Meeting needs without unnecessary complexity

-• Shipping quickly to get real feedback
+• Shipping fast for real feedback

-The 80/20 Rule in Design
+The 80/20 Rule

-The Pareto principle applies strongly to design: 80% of the value comes from 20% of the effort.
+In design, 80% of value comes from 20% of effort.

 The Learning Loop

-1. Ship something that solves the core problem
+1. Ship something solving the core problem

-2. Get real users using it
+2. Get real users on it

 3. Collect actual feedback and data

-4. Identify what actually matters to users
+4. Identify what actually matters

-• The cost of failure is extremely high
+• When failure costs are extremely high

-• You have unlimited time and resources
+• When you have unlimited time and resources

-• You're solving a well-understood problem with stable requirements
+• Well-understood problems with stable requirements

 The Discipline of Done